 The WSSMP has been prepared in three stand-alone volumes.
 Volume I contains a detailed description of the existing water system and includes the policies and procedures related to the general operation and management of the water system.
 Volume II, the Emergency Management section, relates to the vulnerability assessment of the water system for use in emergency planning.
-Volume III is an update of the 2003 Kent County and North Kingstown Source Water Assessment and Protection Plan for the QDC, which was completed in accordance with Version 3 of the Guide to Updating Source Water Assessments and Protection Plans, dated December 2010.
+Volume III updates the 2013 Source Water Assessment and Protection Plan for the QDC and was completed in accordance with Version 3 of the Guide to Updating Source Water Assessments and Protection Plans, dated December 2010.
 The QDC shall implement the recommendations and procedures outlined in each volume of this WSSMP in order to comply fully with the overall requirements of the Act.